Languages and Culture Studies

 Program Cognates: 20-32 credits

-The program recommends courses from the list below.
+The program recommends courses from the list below, one of which must be LANG 2601 World Languages and Culture (4 credits).
 Other cognate credits may include beginning French courses, or other courses in LANG, AFRI, DANC, MUSC, THTR, ARTV, HIST, LITT, and PHIL.

 NOTE: A minimum grade of C or better is required for all program and cognate courses counted toward the 64 program and cognate credits required for graduation.